zhangbsn-gt/developer.gov.sg/collections/_posts/2021-06-15-CStack-signup.md

 ### HARNESSING CONTAINER AND KUBERNETES TECHNOLOGIES IN APPLICATION-BUILDING

 CStack uses Kubernetes, an open-source container orchestration engine.
 In large tech companies, containers and Kubernetes are considered the de-facto standard for building applications.
 They work hand in hand to tackle modern-day application development challenges.
-Harnessing container and Kubernetes technologies can ensure the following qualities in an application
+Harnessing container and Kubernetes technologies can ensure the following qualities in an application: